 The good news is that it is possible to entertain at home without feeling the slightest bit of stress and exhaustion.

 Unlike my friend Pet who was born to entertain, entertaining at home did not come naturally to me.
 I did not feel confident enough.
 But the more I did it, the more confident I felt.
-I was able to go from hosting two guests to over 80 at our home.
+I went from hosting two guests to over 80 at our home.

 Today I will share the things that have helped me gain the confidence to entertain.
 Which I believe to be the foundation of entertaining at home.
 Try them on, take what you need and what works for you, and leave the rest.

 I enjoy entertaining in small groups most of all.
-It gives me a chance to connect with and learn more about the family or friends I am hosting.
+It allows me to connect with and learn more about the family or friends I am hosting.

 Here are two things I have done over the years which has helped me a great deal whenever I am ready to entertain at home.

 - When you begin to entertain at home, you will want to add fabulous pieces to your decor, trays, barware, glassware, etc., that you already own.
 So, I continuously and intentionally add to the articles I own.
 In addition, I am always on the lookout for things that work well with what I already own.

 - And it is wise to clean regularly and keep your home organized.
 Who wants to hide clutter?
 When you create a daily, weekly, monthly, and quarterly cleaning schedule, cleaning for your event will be a breeze.
 But if you dislike cleaning your home, there is no shame in hiring someone to clean and organize your home.

 Know your strengths and weaknesses.